manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-I am going to create an alias for `docker ps` in the `~/.bashrc` so that the output is well formatted.
+I am going to create an alias for `docker ps` in the `~/.bashrc` file so that the output is well-formatted.

 <br>